jeff4/bionotes.github.io/_other/zhongwen.md

 1.  [王小川 *Wáng Xiǎochuān*](https://en.wikipedia.org/wiki/Wang_Xiaochuan) founded the search engine [Sogou](https://en.wikipedia.org/wiki/Sogou) which is now a subsidiary of Tencent.
 Literal translation of Sogou is 'search dog' aka 搜狗 *sōu gǒu*.
 1. 戰略 [战略] - zhàn lüè (strategy) as in business strategy or 八八戰略 bā bā zhàn lüè planned for Zhe Jiang province.
 See also in 走路 *road* from L20.
 1. 台灣 [台湾] - Táiwān
+1. 阿媽 [阿妈] - ā mā (grandmother.
+In "Taiwan and southeastern China where the Minnan language is spoken, refers to *paternal grandmother*, father's mom.")
+See also L19.

 #### 6/25 - 99 Ranch and Liang Mama with Julian
 #### 7/26 visit to Crouching Tiger restaurant with A+A